-A maximum of 488 hours of sick leave may be accumulated.
-Any non-exempt employee accumulating sick leave in excess of 488 hours, hours with the exception of the General Manager, Assistant Manager, and management level staff in Pay Grade 15 and above, will be paid cashed out for those excess sick leave hours on the first check of each September based on the followingat the rate expressed in the chart belowformula of sick leave taken during the previous 12 months; thereafter, the employee's leave accrual will be reduced down to the 488 hour maximum.
-Accrued sick leave of any person terminating employment shall be automatically cancelled.
-On September 1 of each year, excess hours for the General Manager, Assistant Manager and management-level staff in Pay Grade 15 and above will be cancelled.
+the chart below; thereafter, the employee's leave accrual will be reduced down to the 488 hour maximum.
 Exempt employees, on the other hand, will have their sick leave accrual capped at 488, and will cease to be eligible for sick leave accrual until such time as their sick leave accrual drops back below 488 hours.
 Employees will not be paid for any accrued but unused sick leave upon termination of employment.

-Hrs. of sick leave in preceding 12 mos.lf employee has taken out of hrs.Hours in excess of 488 paid back
+Hrs. of sick leave in preceding 12 mos.

-0 hours of sick leave 50%

-8 hours of sick leave 33.33%

-9-32 hours of sick leave 25%

-33-64 hours of sick leave 8.33%

-65 or more hours of sick leave 0%
+0 hours of sick leave 8 hours of sick leave 9-32 hours of sick leave 33-64 hours of sick leave 65 or more hours of sick leave 50% 33.33% 25% 8.33% 0%